NoTinyxd/NoTinyxd/README.md

 **Python Developer | Automation Enthusiast**

 Welcome to my GitHub profile!
-I'm a Python developer focused on building tools, automation scripts, and bots that make processes easier and more efficient.
-I enjoy learning, exploring new technologies, and tackling challenging projects that allow me to grow as a developer.
+I'm a Python developer focused on building tools, automation scripts, and bots to simplify processes and make tasks more efficient.
+I enjoy learning new technologies and diving into challenging projects that help me grow as a developer.

 ---